pmean/build-website/text/02/questionnaire-02.md

 Also be sure to avoid common demotivators.

--   Don\'t give your patients an undue work burden with an **overly long and complex questionnaire**.
+-   Don't give your patients an undue work burden with an **overly long and complex questionnaire**.
--   Don\'t **ask for information that you don\'t need or which you already have**.
+-   Don't **ask for information that you don't need or which you already have**.
--   Don\'t make your patients **pay for a stamp or a long distance phone call**.
+-   Don't make your patients **pay for a stamp or a long distance phone call**.
--   If you are sending a survey to an organization, don\'t **send it to the wrong department** and certainly don\'t **send it to a general address** with the hope that it will find its way to the right person.
+-   If you are sending a survey to an organization, don't **send it to the wrong department** and certainly don't **send it to a general address** with the hope that it will find its way to the right person.